SeafoodStudios/eQuacks/README.md

-# eQuacks is still in early development.
-Check back in later.
+# eQuacks
+eQuacks is a toy currency, and does not has monetary value.
+Everything else is self explanatory.
+Quack.